 The numbers you hear about depend on:

-StatCounter Global Stats gets their statistics from the log files of the sites of its more than 3 million members around the world, who uses StatCounter to analyze data about visitors to their web sites.
-There were 18 billion page views in January 2012.
+StatCounter Global Stats gets their statistics from the log files of the sites of its more than 2 million members around the world.
+Members install StatCounter to analyze data about visitors to their web sites.
+There were over 10 billion page views a month.
 That's a lot of data!

 These statistics are only for visitors to the W3Schools site, which is a resource for people who are writing web pages.
 So the visitors to their pages are more likely to be in the "techie" group of browser users - and are probably picky about their browser, too!
-Quite a difference in which browsers are popular!
 What the 'techie' people favor tends to become popular with the general population after a while, but not always.

 The site did not have charts and did not break down the data between desktop and mobile browsers.
 I took the numbers from their site and averaged the monthly percentages for each year.
 Then I made some pie charts.
-How do these statistics compare to the values from the other two sources?
+How do these statistics compare to the values from the other source, StatCounter?

 For more statistics, including mobile browsers: w3schools.com stats

 People and businesses from around the world access the huge number of web sites attached to the US government.
-So this is a different population than the previous examples of statistics on browser useage.
+So this is a different population than the previous examples of statistics on browser useage, but Chrome is still the winner.

 For more on using a browser, see the section Working with the Web: Browser Basics